delynn/boarding/README.md

 - `RESTRICTED_DOMAIN` Set this domain (in the format `domain.com`) to restrict users with emails in another domain from signing up.
 This list supports multiple domains by setting it to a comma delimited list (`domain1.com,domain2.com`)
 - `FASTLANE_ITC_TEAM_NAME` If you're in multiple teams, enter the name of your iTC team here.
 Make sure it matches.
 - `IMPRINT_URL` If you want a link to an imprint to be shown on the invite page.
+- `FASTLANE_SESSION` If your account is protected using 2-factor author, follow the [2 step verification guide](https://github.com/fastlane/fastlane/blob/master/spaceship/README.md#2-step-verification),
+and use this environment variable accordingly.

 ## Custom Domain